 Which holds its value better Patek Philippe or Blancpain?
 One of the things people often consider when purchasing an expensive watch such as a Blancpain or a Patek Philippe is the resale value.
 Most people don’t consider selling the item they are about to purchase unless it is a car or a house.
 However, there are many that ask which of these two brands has a better resale value so we may as well address this question.

 Patek Philippe is, in fact, one of the brands that have a higher than average resale value.
 Rolex is another brand that does very well at keeping a higher percentage of its original value at the time of reselling it on the preowned market.

-The resale value is, of course, dependent on many factors which you can read about in detail by clicking here.
+The resale value is, of course, dependent on many factors including many that you can read about in detail by clicking here.

 Do Blancpain watches hold their value?
-On average you will get back more of your original “investment” with a Patek than with a Blancpain.
+When it comes to the preowned market and resale value, is Blancpain better than Rolex?
+On average you will get back more of your original “investment” with a Rolex or Patek.
+A good example is the stainless steel model of the Rolex Cosmograph Daytona that is selling for above retail price.
 I put the word “investment” in quotations because every watch (with very few exceptions) loses a percentage of its original value as soon as you wear it once.
 Therefore, it’s not an effective way to get your money to appreciate as you would with other financial security products.

 Use the buttons below to browse watches from either of these two fine watchmakers.